-At 31 December 2016, Sandvik's share capital amounted to 1,505,263,107.60 SEK represented by 1,254,385,923 shares.
-According to the share register, Sandvik had about 109,000 shareholders at 31 December 2016.
-AB Industrivärden was the largest owner with about 11.8% of the share capital.
-Of the total share capital at year-end, about 33% was owned by investors outside Sweden.
+As of 31 December 2017 Sandvik's share capital amounted to 1,505,263,107.60 SEK represented by 1,254,385,923 shares.
+According to the share register, Sandvik had about 103,000 shareholders as of 31 December 2017.
+AB Industrivärden was the largest owner with about 11.8 percent of the share capital.
+Of the total share capital at year-end, 37 percent was owned by investors outside Sweden.

-SHAREHOLDERS MEETING
+SHAREHOLDERS' MEETING

 The General Meeting of Shareholders is the highest decision-making body.
-At the Annual General Meeting, the shareholders are given the possibility to exercise their voting rights in relation to, for example, the Annual Report, dividends, election of the Board and appointment of auditor, and other matters stipulated in the Companies Act, the Articles of Association and, where applicable, the Code.
+At the Annual General Meeting, the shareholders are given the possibility to exercise their voting rights in relation to, for example, the Annual Report, dividends, election of the Board and appointment of auditor, and other matters stipulated in the Companies Act, the Articles of Association and, where applicable, the Code

-All shareholders who have been entered in the share register and have informed the company of their attendance within the time limit stated in the notice of the meeting are entitled to participate at Sandvik's General Meetings and vote according to the number of shares held.
-Shareholders are also entitled to be represented by a proxy at the Meeting.
+All shareholders who have been entered in the share register and have informed the company of their attendance within the time limit stated in the notice of the General Meeting are entitled to participate at Sandvik's General Meetings and vote according to the number of shares held.
+Shareholders are also entitled to be represented by a proxy at the General Meeting.